chocolatey/docs/input/en-us/central-management/setup/upgrade.md

 This was an issue in releases prior to upgrading to CCM v0.3.0 - see <https://github.com/chocolatey/chocolatey-licensed-issues/issues/156>.
 If you run into this, please recreate the bindings again.

-### ERROR: The term ‘Install-SettingsJsonFile’ is not recognized as the name of a cmdlet, function, script file, or operable program.
+### ERROR: The term 'Install-SettingsJsonFile' is not recognized as the name of a cmdlet, function, script file, or operable program.

 This is <https://github.com/chocolatey/chocolatey-licensed-issues/issues/161>.

 There are two workarounds noted:

-* Delete the appsettings.json file prior to upgrade
+- Delete the appsettings.json file prior to upgrade
-* Do not pass database details if they have not changed during upgrade.
+- Do not pass database details if they have not changed during upgrade.

 [Central Management Setup](xref:ccm-setup) | [Chocolatey Central Management](xref:central-management)